 On the other hand, say the policy you selected had a $3,000 individual and $6,000 family embedded deductible.
 If you incurred medical expenses of $3,500, then you would meet your individual deductible limit, and your insurer would begin to pay for your medical expenses.
 Furthermore, the IRS minimum deductible of $2,700 would be met and the plan would be HSA qualified.

-These minimums by the IRS may change every year and therefore are important to recognize as you would not be able to open or contribute to an HSA if your health plan does not meet the requirements.
+These minimums by the IRS may change every year and therefore are important to recognize, as you would not be able to open or contribute to an HSA if your health plan does not meet the requirements.
 Employers who supply health insurance coverage also need to be aware of these changes to confirm that the HSA policies they offer to employees are compliant with IRS regulations.

 Typically, health insurance family plans contain embedded deductibles, but this does not mean that you should disregard a plan with an aggregate deductible.
 Embedded deductible plans are best when you anticipate that a family member will have a large number of medical costs during the year.

-Say you know that your spouse may be experiencing discomfort in his/her knee and is considering surgery to fix the issue.
-This operation could cost tens of thousands of dollars and you would benefit greatly if your health insurance would subsidize most of the bill.
+Say you know that your spouse may be experiencing discomfort in their knee and is considering surgery to fix the issue.
+This operation could cost tens of thousands of dollars, and you would benefit greatly if your health insurance would subsidize most of the bill.
 In this case, purchasing a plan with an embedded deductible would be better because the lower individual deductible would allow medical benefits to be paid sooner for your spouse.
 And, if you have relatively few medical expenses, your family's total deductible payments for the year may be less than the family deductible.

 The added deductible benefit does come at the cost of an increased monthly or annual premium that you pay for the policy.
 Aggregate deductible health insurance policies are cheaper and can save you money if you think that a family member would not incur a large medical expense during the plan year.
-This can be risky, as it is hard to predict your anticipated medical expenses.
+However, this can be risky, as it is hard to predict your anticipated medical expenses.
 We recommend evaluating your family's health situation and picking a plan with a deductible that fits your coverage needs.